ITILostTime/LostTimeWeb/README.md

 yarn run dev
 ```
 The dotnet application is called on http://localhost:5000 and the SPA is called by the dotnet application at http://localhost:8080 (and hot served, no need to reload)

+## Deploy

+Use the NuGet package and the dist folder (respectivly the .Net application and the .js SPA)

 ## Technology